fboaventura/dckr-mrtg/README.md

 Once the instance is running, all you have to do is open a web browser and point it to `http://localhost:8880`

 ## ChangeLog
+### v2.5.1 - 2023.01.15
+- Fixed the auto-build to publish multi-arch versions and documentation
+- Added volume information to README.md

 ### v2.5.0 - 2023.01.15
 - Added the ability to set `USERID` and `GROUPID` for volume mapping scenarios (@TweakM)
 - Added the option to not regenerate the index.html file, applicable when custom/manual changes to this file have been made  (@TweakM)
 - Added the ability to specify additional options for `indexmaker` (allowing more customizations)  (@TweakM)
 - Updated documentation
 - Fixed typo's

+### v2.4.0 - 2022.08.26

+- Enabled multi-arch building and images at [Docker Hub]
+- Released the Docker `latest` tag to follow the releases
+- Bumped Alpine version

+### v2.3.2 - 2022.08.25

+- Added `/etc/localtime` to docker example (@michaelkrieger)
+- Added the option to allow use of _Path Prefix_ (@michaelkrieger)
+- Updated Alpine version

 ### v2.4.0 - 2022.08.26